One of the best things about iodine is that it’s an over-the-counter supplement available to almost everyone.

 High dose Iodine

-High doses of iodine, at least for the purpose of this article and discussion, are doses of iodine ranging from 6mg (that’s milligrams) to 12.5 (milligrams) per day.
+High doses of iodine, at least for the purpose of this article and discussion, range from 1 milligrams to 12.5 milligrams per day.

 Very High Dose Iodine